Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 55 - DDP.
 DDP allows users to wire multiple computers together to train one AI.
 Weak point :
 It can take very long time if the internet is unstable or slow.

+*Day 56 - Speculative Decoding.
+It divides the model into 2 separate models ( one small and one large ), the small model generates word and the large model judges them to include into the sentence.
+Weak point :
+  If the small model is not capable enough then the large model will always be in a loop of rejecting words provided by the small model.